IntentArchitect/Docs/articles/whats-new/2023/06/index.md

   - **[Domain Events indicate they are published by `Constructor`s and `Operations`](#domain-events-indicate-they-are-published-by-constructors-and-operations)** - Domain Events can be modelled to reflect the `Constructor`s and/or `Operation`s which publish them.
   - **[Integration Messages can map from `Domain Event`s](#integration-messages-can-map-from-domain-events)** - `Domain Event`'s can be closely related to Integration event, Eventing Designer now supports mapping these relationships.
   - **[Domain Event handlers now fully support `CancellationToken`s when dispatched with Entity Framework](#domain-event-handlers-now-fully-support-cancellationtokens-when-dispatched-with-entity-framework)** - Domain Events are now dispatched from EF's `DbContext` with a `CancellationToken`, allowing cancellation requests to propagate to the Event Handlers.
+  - **[Configure subscription based concerns for RabbitMQ / AzureServiceBus using Stereotypes for MassTransit](#configure-subscription-based-concerns-for-rabbitmq--azureservicebus-using-stereotypes-for-masstransit)** - Overwrite default settings for your queues so that MassTransit can set it up automatically for you.
+  - **[Improved integration with Open Telemetry and API Responses for HTTP 500 errors](#improved-integration-with-open-telemetry-and-api-responses-for-http-500-errors)** - Open Telemetry is an open framework for collecting and exporting telemetry data in order to observe how your system behaves in real time.
+- Pre-released Module updates (C#)
   - **[`Microsoft.Azure.Cosmos` based Cosmos DB domain persistence](#microsoftazurecosmos-based-cosmos-db-domain-persistence)** - A new module which uses non-Entity Framework based Cosmos DB repository implementations for persistence of domain entities.
-- Pre-released Module updates (C#)
-  - **[Configure subscription based concerns for RabbitMQ / AzureServiceBus using Stereotypes for MassTransit](#configure-subscription-based-concerns-for-rabbitmq--azureservicebus-using-stereotypes-for-masstransit)** - Overwrite default settings for your queues so that MassTransit can set it up automatically for you.
   - **[Dapr State Management domain persistence](#dapr-state-management-domain-persistence)** - The Dapr State Management module can now persist full object graphs of entities modelled in the Domain Designer.

 ## Product updates